Captain Strong: The New 52

 In The New 52, Captain Strong is reintroduced as trying to untangle his boat from some strangely glowing seaweed.
 He eats some of the seaweed, which has some strange effect on him, making him glow like the seaweed.
 Later on, his wife reports him missing and hires Harley Quinn's newly formed Gang of Harleys to find him.
 Two members of the gang go out to investigate.
 They find him in the toilets of a bar, but the seaweed gave him super-strength and drove him mad, so he knocks them down.
 Harley and the other members of her gang go after him.
 Harley eats his seaweed and begins to hallucinate.
 While she is taken to a hospital, Strong takes the rest of the gang to his boat.
 There, his mind clears for a moment, but the seaweed caused addiction and he eats more of it, becoming irrational again.
 Harley rushes to save her gang, but Strong defeats her.
 Captain Strong is only stopped by the arrival of Mrs. DiAngelis, mother of five of the Harley Gang members.
 She shoots him with machine gun fire, knocking him down.
 She and the Harleys pitch the alien seaweed.

 Later, while on an island of doom created by a rich and crazed stalker of Harley's calling herself Harley Sinn, Captain Strong gives Harley's gang a ride to rescue her.
-During a battle with mercenaries, it is revealed that he was a former sniper and still has a gun, providing assistance to Harley and her friends by taking out their adversaries, a collection of mercenaries hired by Sinn, from his boat.
+During a battle with mercenaries, it is revealed that he is a former sniper and still has a gun, providing assistance to Harley and her friends by taking out their adversaries, a collection of mercenaries hired by Sinn, from his boat.